toastedSandra/login-screen/README.md

 3) Created the routing between each section
 4) Added animations

+Exercise 2: Improve the design

+I will demo the improved design tomorrow when we meet.
+That way I can explain my design choices.

 # SemmleLogin

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.5.